 At the time of his Fellowship, Martin was a Lecturer at the Kenya Institute for Special Education (KISE) with international experience.
 In that role, he trained teachers and other professionals in special and inclusive education and Kenyan Sign Language, and conducted academic research.

-Over the last 20 years Martin has contributed as a teacher in elementary school, school for the Deaf, and higher education.
+Over the last 20 years Martin has served as a teacher in elementary school, school for the Deaf, and higher education.
 He also has extensive international educational experience.
 He studied for a Masters in Special and Inclusive Education on an Erasmus Mundus Scholarship at the University of Roehampton in the United Kingdom; the University of Oslo in Norway and Charles University in Prague, Czech Republic.

-In addition, Martin has authored several publications on inclusive education, communication for Deaf learners, non-formal education, and Information and Communication Technology (ICT).
+Martin has also authored internationally acclaimed publications on inclusive education, communication for Deaf learners, non-formal education, and Information and Communication Technology (ICT).
 He also serves on the National Technical Committee on Digital Literacy Program overseen by the Kenyan Ministries of Education and ICT.
-In his spare time, Martin coaches students with and without disabilities in basketball, and provides mentorship to young professionals.